ericsonga/APCSAReview/_sources/Unit4-Iteration/FRQcalendar.rst

 FRQ Question 1 on Control Structures will probably involve:

-- a for-loop that probably uses the method's parameter variables,
+- a **for-loop** that probably uses the method's parameter variables,

-- an if statement, probably inside the loop,
+- an **if statement**, probably inside the loop,

-- a call to other class methods given to you,
+- calls to other class **methods given to you**,

-- a numerical or string value that is calculated by the loop and returned at the end of the method.
+- a numerical or string value that is calculated by the loop and **returned** at the end of the method.

 - if the question has 2 parts, 1 part will probably require a loop and the other just an expression.

-On question 1, you will get points for constructing the loop correctly, calling the correct methods, calculating the correct value, and returning the value.
+On question 1, you will get points for:

+- constructing the loop correctly,
+- calling the correct methods,
+- calculating the correct value,
+- and returning the value.

 Try to have some code for each of these steps.
 Do not use arrays or other more complex code.
 You may need to use Math or string methods.

 2019 APCalendar FRQ